DynamoDB Tables

 Advantages

-- Performance at scale - DynamoDB supports some of the world’s largest scale applications by providing consistent, single-digit millisecond response times at any scale.
+- Performance at scale: DynamoDB provides consistent, single-digit millisecond response times at any scale.
 You can build applications with virtually unlimited throughput and storage.

 Disadvantages